 Cash comprises cash on hand and demand deposits.
 Cash equivalents are short-term investments that are held to meet short-term cash commitments rather than for investment or other purposes.
-Bank overdrafts, which are repayable on demand and form an integral part of the Company's cash management, and are presented in current liabilities in the balance sheet.

 2.5 Income taxes

 Income tax expense comprises current and deferred tax.
 Income tax expense is recognised in profit or loss except to the extent that the tax arises from a transaction or event which is recognised directly in equity, in which case it is recognised in equity.